 People often ask what they will feel when receiving acupuncture.
 There are various sensations that might be felt when receiving acupuncture.
 Common sensations include tingling, tightness, itching, heaviness, or nothing at all.
 Unfortunately, sometimes a blood vessel or nerve is touched upon insertion.
 If you feel uncomfortable once the needle has been inserted, please let us know and we will remove and re-insert the needle.

 What type of acupuncture do you practice?

-There are various styles of acupuncture, such as Five Element, Classical, Japanese, The Balance Method, Master Tong, etc. Christine is trained in the various styles but does not limit treatment to one particular style.
+There are various styles of acupuncture, such as Five Element, Classical, Japanese, The Balance Method, Master Tong, etc. Christine is trained in various styles but does not limit treatment to one particular style.
 Your treatment is customized for you based on your condition and the style best suited for you.
-The most common methods used are Balance Method, Master Tong and Five Element.
+The most common methods used are the Balance Method, Master Tong, and Five Element.

 How much training is involved for acupuncturists?

-NCCAOM licensed acupuncturists receive over 3000 hours of training to become licensed.
+NCCAOM Licensed acupuncturists receive over 3000 hours of training to become licensed.
 They must also pass a national examination to become NCCAOM certified.
 Some states require additional examinations, but it varies from state to state.
 Many other health professionals are able to receive 200-300 hours of training in acupuncture and tend to call it "medical acupuncture".
 Beyond training and credentials, the best assurance is a referral from

 Who can benefit from acupuncture/herbal medicine?